shaik1002/biggitlabbomb/doc/api/runners.md

 Get details of a runner.

+At least the Maintainer role is required to get runner details at the project and group level.

 Instance-level runner details via this endpoint are available to all authenticated users.

-Prerequisites:

-- You must have at least the Developer role for the target namespace or project.
-- An access token with the `manage_runner` scope and the appropriate role.

 ```plaintext
 GET /runners/:id